Music of Central Asia

-The khuuchir is tuned in the interval of a fifth and is small or middle sized, has a small, cylindrical, square or cup-like resonator made of bamboo, wood or copper, covered with snake skin, through which is passed a wooden spike.
+The khuuchir is tuned in the interval of a fifth and is small or medium-sized, has a small, cylindrical, square or cup-like resonator made of bamboo, wood or copper, covered with snake skin, through which is passed a wooden spike.
 The neck is inserted in the body of the instrument.
 A bridge, standing on the skin table, supports two gut or steel strings, which pass up the rounded, fretless neck to two posterior pegs and down to the bottom, where they are attached to the spike protruding from the body.
-A small metal ring, attached to a loop of string tied to the neck, pulls the strings towards it and can be adjusted to alter the pitch of the open strings, usually tuned to a 5th.
-The thick, bass string is situated to the left of the thin, high string in frontal aspect.
+A small metal ring, attached to a loop of string tied to the neck, pulls the strings towards it and can be adjusted to alter the pitch of the open strings.
+The thick bass string is situated to the left of the thin high string in frontal aspect.
 The bow's horsetail hair is inseparably interlaced with the strings.

-Other similar instruments have two courses of two silk strings, the first and the third tonic, the second and fourth at the upper fifth.
+Other similar instruments have two courses of two silk strings, the first and the third at the tonic, the second and fourth at the upper fifth.
 On four-string types, the bow hair is divided into two strands, one fixed between the first and second strings, the other between the third and fourth.
-Chikhtei means "ear" in Mongolian so the name of the instrument there also translates as “four eared” instrument.
+Chikhtei means "ear" in Mongolian so the name of the instrument there also translates as “four-eared” instrument.

 The Buryat huchir is mostly made of wood rather than metal.
-Buryats use silk or metal strings, tuned in fifths; in the case of the four-string instrument.
+Buryats use silk or metal strings, tuned in fifths in the case of the four-string instrument.
 The huchir is related to the Mongolian huuchir.

 The musician rests the body of the instrument on the left upper thigh, close to the belly, with the table directed diagonally across the body and the neck leaning away.
 The thumb of the left hand rests upright along the neck of the instrument.
-Horsehairs of the arched, bamboo bow are divided into two sections so that one section passes over the bass string and the other over the top string.
+Horsehairs of the arched bamboo bow are divided into two sections so that one section passes over the bass string and the other over the top string.
 The bow is held underhand with a loose wrist.
 The index finger rests on the wood, and the bow hairs pass between middle and ring finger to both regulate the tension of the hairs and direct them.
 To sound the thick string one has to pull one section of bow hairs with the ring finger, and to sound the thin string, to push the other section.
 Strings are touched lightly on top by the fingertips.
 In modern ensemble orchestras, there are small-, medium- and large-sized huchir.